mehulagg/gitlab/doc/development/merge_request_performance_guidelines.md

 ## Query Counts

-**Summary:** a merge request **should not** increase the number of executed SQL queries unless absolutely necessary.
+**Summary:** a merge request **should not** increase the total number of executed SQL queries unless absolutely necessary.

-The number of queries executed by the code modified or added by a merge request must not increase unless absolutely necessary.
+The total number of queries executed by the code modified or added by a merge request must not increase unless absolutely necessary.
 When building features it's entirely possible you will need some extra queries, but you should try to keep this at a minimum.